GM-Sniper/MatchingCardGame/README.md

 - Players navigate the card grid using keyboard arrows and open cards with the spacebar.
 - The game counts openings and matches, displaying progress and end conditions accordingly.
 - Users can use the 'S' key to reveal all cards temporarily.

+### Requirements

+- Qt framework installed on your machine.
+- Compatible OS (Windows, macOS, Linux) for Qt development.

+### Installation

+1. Clone the repository to your local machine.
+2. Open the project in Qt Creator or your preferred IDE.
+3. Build and run the project.

+### Usage

+- Follow on-screen instructions and keyboard controls to interact with the game.
+- Use 'S' to reveal all cards temporarily and navigate using arrow keys and the spacebar.

+## Contribution

+Contributions to the game project are welcome!
+Feel free to fork the repository, make changes, and submit pull requests.

+## License

+This project is licensed under the [MIT License](LICENSE).
 - Winning the game displays a victory message, while exceeding move limits results in a game over.

 ### Implementation Details